MarcinKilarski/Website-Audit/seo.md

 Google My Business is a tool that allows you to provide Google with the most important information about your company.
 This information is then displayed directly in search for local and branded queries, making it easier and quicker for users to access.
 Such information may include; phone number, store location, area of service, nature of business and opening hours.
 Users will then be able to call or text your business directly via the search results by clicking on the number provided when viewing your page on a mobile phone.

-In addition to this, your business will then be eligible to appear in the ‘Local Pack’, which is a search feature that Google displays above normal links (organic results).
-This feature lists local businesses with their location highlighted on the map, which are relevant to the user’s query.
+In addition to this, your business will then be eligible to appear in the ‘Local Pack', which is a search feature that Google displays above normal links (organic results).
+This feature lists local businesses with their location highlighted on the map, which are relevant to the user's query.

 Having a Google My Business profile will also allow users to find your business when using Google Maps, both on desktop and mobile.
-This would usually occur when the user is exploring the area in which your business is located, or when they are searching for your type of business within the ‘Maps’ application.
+This would usually occur when the user is exploring the area in which your business is located, or when they are searching for your type of business within the ‘Maps' application.
 Google Maps will then show them directions and even navigate them to your business via the fastest route.
 Therefore, it is important to ensure Google has the correct location of your business.

-To help your Google My Business profile [rank well in the search results](https://support.google.com/business/answer/7091?hl=en), it is essential that you verify it and fill out all the details about your business, added photos of your store, linked to your site’s home page or a store location-specific page and have at least a few reviews from your customers.
+To help your Google My Business profile [rank well in the search results](https://support.google.com/business/answer/7091?hl=en), it is essential that you verify it and fill out all the details about your business, added photos of your store, linked to your site's home page or a store location-specific page and have at least a few reviews from your customers.

 ### 6.5.
 Local Citations